 Did You Know: As November experience the change from Summer to Winter it has in recent years experienced some stormy weather and a few more rainy days.

 The air temperature can fluctuate between 23°C to 25°C so sunbathing is possible and enjoyable.
 Still, protect yourself with sunblock as the Winter sun can still cause skin damage.
 During the evening and night, it falls to a pleasant 18°C.

 For the month of November in Gran Canaria you will enjoy just over 11 hours of daylight, with the sun rising at around 7:20am and setting just after 6:15pm.

 Does it rain in November on Gran Canaria?
 The average amount is 18mm of rain over 3 days in the month.
-It is the second most wettest month, with December experiencing more rain.
-However depending where you are on Gran Canaria this amount can usually fall during the night.
+It is the second wettest month, with December experiencing more rain.
+However, depending on where you are on Gran Canaria this amount can usually fall during the night.
 It certainly makes the air clear and the land greener and more fresh.